 Let's take a look at the advantages and disadvantages of a career as a doctor.

-Salary, which varies according to experience, specialty and setting, is also an advantage for physicians.
+Salary, which varies according to experience, specialty, and setting, is an advantage for physicians.
 Most physicians enjoy above-average earnings.
-For example, according to the U.S. Bureau of Labor Statistics, family and general practitioners earned median salaries of $172,020 in 2012.
+For example, according to the U.S. Bureau of Labor Statistics, family and general practitioners earned median annual salaries of $201,100 in May of 2018.

 A study conducted in 2002 by the American Medical Association showed that physician satisfaction varied by specialty; however, in general, about 42% of physicians showed satisfaction with their career.
 Other factors that contribute to personal satisfaction may include research and training opportunities and the freedom to provide quality healthcare.

 Doctors often cite long training periods in medical school and the high tuition costs associated with it as a disadvantage.
 Time remains an issue even after earning a medical degree, since physicians often work long hours and don't have as much time to spend with family and friends as they'd like.